-Probable Involuntary Resettlement Effects Yes No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ La nd Taki ng 1.
-Will there be any land acquisition?
-V No, land acquisition is not for this subproject Deep Tara Tubewells at the DRP camp site.
+Probable Involuntary Resettlement Effects Yes No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ Land Tak Involuntary Acquisition of Land/ Land Donation/ Land Taking 1.
+Will there be any land acquisition? √ No, land acquisition is not required for this subproject Deep Tara Tube wells at the DRP camp site.
 2. Is the project construction site known? √ The land is selected with the recommendation of CIC SMC & Local DPHE and assigned UN agencies 3.
-Who manage the land?
+Who manages the land?
 V The ownership of the land is government and lands are currently empty.
 4. Will easement be utilized within an existing Right of Way (ROW)?
-CRP (Common Resource Property) V In the camp area Provision is available be utilized within an existing Right of Way (ROW) within this Camp-05 area under EMCRP.
+CRP (Common Resource Property) 1 In the camp area Provision is available (existing vacant land) this Camp-03 area under EMCRP.
 5. Will there be loss of DRP tent, agricultural carps, trees, and other productive or fixed assets due to project intervention?
 V No DRP shelters will be affected.
 However, during construction if any shelters require to shift, mitigation measures will be taken according to RPF.
 Consultations will be conducted with stakeholders, camp and block focal persons, and site management.
 During construction, if any shelters are affected, contractors are responsible to mitigate the impacts following the RPF as well.
 6. Will there be loss of businesses or enterprises due to project intervention? √ No 7.
-Will there be loss of income sources and means of livelihoods due to project intervention? √ No Involuntary restrictions on land use or on access to legally desig nated pa rks and protected areas 8.
-Will people lose access to natural resources, communal facilities and services?
-V No Information on Displaced Persons: 9.
-Any estimate of the likely number of persons that w ill be dis splaced by the Pro oject? [√] No [] Yes If yes, approximately how many?
-10. Are any of them poor, female-heads of households, 11.
-Are any displaced persons from indigenous or ethnic [√] No [] Yes During Screening, project authority will conduct cons following sections (12 to 16) ultation with tl he primary and secondary stakeholders and provide their observations in the
+Will there be loss of income sources and means of livelihoods due to project intervention?
+1 No Involuntary restrictions on land use or on access to leg ally d esign ated park ks and protected areas 8.
+Will people lose access to natural resources, communal facilities and services? √ No Information on Displaced Persons: 9.
+Any estimate of the likely number of persons that will be displaced by the Project? [$\sqrt{\ }$] No [] Yes If yes, approximately how many?

+10. Are any of them poor, female-heads of households, or vulnerable to poverty risks? [√] No [] Yes 11.
+Are any displaced persons from indigenous or ethnic minority groups? [√] No [] Yes During Screening, project authority will conduct consultation with the primary and secondary stakeholin the following sections (12 to 16) lders and provide e their observation ons